M3 Lee: North African campaign

+By the Second Battle of El Alamein in late 1942, there were 600 M3s, of both types, in British service.
+Some of these were used for training in the UK.

 Grants and Lees served with British units in North Africa until the end of the campaign.
-Following Operation Torch (the invasion of French North Africa), the U.S. also fought in North Africa using the M3 Lee.
+Following Operation Torch (the invasion of French North Africa), the US also fought in North Africa using the M3 Lee.

-The US 1st Armored Division had been issued new M4 Shermans, but had to give up one regiment's worth to the British Army prior to the Second Battle of El Alamein.
-Consequently, a regiment of the division was still using the M3 Lee in North Africa.
+The US 1st Armored Division had been issued the new M4 Sherman, but had given up one regiment's worth to the British Army so that it could use them in the Second Battle of El Alamein (October-November 1942).
+Consequently, a regiment of the division was still using the M3 Lee when it arrived in North Africa.

 The M3 was generally appreciated during the North African campaign for its mechanical reliability, good armor protection, and heavy firepower.
-In all three aspects, the M3 was capable of engaging German tanks and towed anti-tank guns.

 However, the high silhouette and low, hull-mounted 75 mm were tactical drawbacks since they prevented fighting from a hull-down firing position.
 In addition, the use of riveted hull superstructure armor on the early versions led to spalling, where the impact of enemy shells caused the rivets to break off and become projectiles inside the tank.
 Later models were built with all-welded armor to eliminate this problem.
 These lessons had already been applied to the design and production of the M4.

-The M3 was replaced in front-line roles by the M4 Sherman as soon as the M4 was available.
+The M3 was replaced in front-line roles by the Sherman as soon as it became available.
 However, several specialist vehicles based on the M3 were later employed in Europe, such as the M31 armored recovery vehicle and the Canal Defence Light.

+In early 1943, the British Eight Army's M3s, now replaced by the Sherman, were shipped to the Pacific theatre to replace some Matildas in the Australian Army.